Forney offers the Easy Weld 140 MP as an affordable multi-process welder.

 Surprisingly, this machine has the highest duty cycle for TIG.
 This is strange because that’s the process you are least likely to use.
 Since it’s just a basic DC TIG with no advanced settings, like pre/post flow and low amp start, it’s only suitable for light work and learning.

 MIG welding will give you about three minutes of work at a 90A output before you need to let the machine cool for another seven.
 That’s quite low, especially if you need to crank it to its maximum output of 140A.
-Depending on the ambient heat, you are likely to experience weld times lower than two minutes.
+Depending on the ambient heat, you will experience weld times lower than two minutes.

 Minor Quality Issues